74hc595/PIC16F1-USB-Bootloader/README.md

 454hex2dfu foo.hex foo.dfu
 ```

-Downloading can be accomplished with the existing [dfu-util](http://dfu-util.sourceforge.net/) utilities:
+Downloading can be accomplished with your DFU software of choice.
+For [dfu-util](http://dfu-util.sourceforge.net/), usage would be like so:

 ```
 dfu-util -D write.dfu